filterpaper/filterpaper.github.io/qmk/userspace.md

 # Supporting more than one keyboard
-Additional keyboards can be configured in the same userspace with the following guideline:a
+Additional keyboards can be configured in the same userspace with the following guideline:
-* Provide distinct names for each keyboard's .json like `<keyboard-name>.json`.
+* Use distinct keyboard file name for each .json like `<keyboard-name>.json`.
 * Liberal use of `#ifdef` to block out code sections for keyboard-specific features.

 ## rules.mk